twocatmoon/react-actions/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 State management in React doesn't need to be complicated.
 Built using the Context API and useReducer hook, React Actions provides a straight-forward pattern for designing, manipulating, and caching state across your application.

-Example:
+Example using React's Context API:

 ```tsx
 // store.ts